 The first control is that a request must be made by a validated user, and Azure Resource Manager has a trusted relationship with Azure Active Directory (Azure AD) to provide user identity functionality.

 In Azure AD, users are segmented into tenants.
 A tenant is a logical construct that represents a secure, dedicated instance of Azure AD typically associated with an organization.
 Each subscription is associated with an Azure AD tenant.

 Figure 9: An Azure AD tenant associated with a subscription.

 Each client request to manage a resource in a particular subscription requires that the user has an account in the associated Azure AD tenant.

 The next control is a check that the user has sufficient permission to make the request.
-Permissions are assigned to users using role-based access control (RBAC).
+Permissions are assigned to users using Azure role-based access control (Azure RBAC).

-Figure 10.
-Each user in the tenant is assigned one or more RBAC roles.
+Figure 10: Each user in the tenant is assigned one or more Azure roles.

 The next control is a check that the request is allowed under the settings specified for Azure resource policy.
 Azure resource policies specify the operations allowed for a specific resource.
 For example, an Azure resource policy can specify that users are only allowed to deploy a specific type of virtual machine.

 The next control is a check that the request does not exceed an Azure subscription limit.
 For example, each subscription has a limit of 980 resource groups per subscription.
-If a request is received to deploy an additional resource group when the limit has been reached, it is denied.
+If a request is received to deploy an additional resource group when the limit has been reached, it's denied.

 The final control is a check that the request is within the financial commitment associated with the subscription.
 For example, if the request is to deploy a virtual machine, Azure Resource Manager verifies that the subscription has sufficient payment information.